fybrik/fybrik/site/docs/samples/notebook-read.md

 EOF
 ```

-Next, let us register the data asset itself in the data catalog.
-The way to do it depends on whether you use katalog or OpenMetadata as your data catalog.
+Next, register the data asset itself in the data catalog.
+The way to do it depends on whether you use katalog or OpenMetadata as your data catalog:

 === "katalog"